Update 29 June 2020

 Do we have to contact HMRC to register and instigate this scheme?

 The scheme is open to all UK employers that had created and started a PAYE scheme on 19 March 2020.
-Claims will be made via a portal which is currently being created.
+Claims are made via the Government Gateway.

 How often can I claim?